pulp-platform/pulp-trainlib/README.md

-# Status log

-## Available features
+# Available features status log

-- Forward passes for DepthWise, PointWise and 2D Convolution, Fully-Connected (FP32)
+- [x] Forward passes for DepthWise, PointWise and 2D Convolution, Fully-Connected (FP32)
-- Weight gradients for DepthWise, PointWise and 2D Convolution, Fully-Connected (FP32)
+- [x] Weight gradients for DepthWise, PointWise and 2D Convolution, Fully-Connected (FP32)
-- Input gradients for DepthWise and PointWise Convolution, Fully-Connected, Conv2D (FP32)
+- [x] Input gradients for DepthWise and PointWise Convolution, Fully-Connected, Conv2D (FP32)
-- Matmul test (FP32, FP16)
+- [x] Matmul test (FP32, FP16)
-- Memory profiling tool for estimating the memory occupation of a given layer/tile
+- [x] Memory profiling tool for estimating the memory occupation of a given layer/tile
-- Autotuner to profile tile/mm_optimization
+- [x] Autotuner to profile tile/mm_optimization

-## To be completed/fixed

-- Verification of all layer steps and adaptation of the tests to the new features (stride, padding)
+- [ ] Verification of all layer steps and adaptation of the tests to the new features (stride, padding)
-- Dependency of the tensor sizes on padding and stride in TrainLib Deployer (fix the computation of memory occupation in the internal function of the deployer)
+- [ ] Dependency of the tensor sizes on padding and stride in TrainLib Deployer (fix the computation of memory occupation in the internal function of the deployer)
-- DW, PW, Conv2D and all other primitives in FP16 (they need to be updated in the same way as FP32, which has the latest version)
+- [ ] DW, PW, Conv2D and all other primitives in FP16 (they need to be updated in the same way as FP32, which has the latest version)
-- Conv2D test in FP16
+- [ ] Conv2D test in FP16
-- fp16 mm_dw SIMD kernels
+- [ ] fp16 mm_dw SIMD kernels
-- sporadic bugs in "mm_M_.." matmuls and "mm_u2" in FP32 (mostly on leftovers)
+- [ ] sporadic bugs in "mm_M_.." matmuls and "mm_u2" in FP32 (mostly on leftovers)
-- fp16 DepthWise and PointWise test
+- [ ] fp16 DepthWise and PointWise test
-- padding operators for each primitive (asymmetrical padding)
+- [ ] padding operators for each primitive (asymmetrical padding)
-- stride operators for each primitive (implemented in im2col, but not tested)
+- [ ] stride operators for each primitive (implemented in im2col, but not tested)
-- functions that take "mm_manager_list" files as inputs, other than mm_manager
+- [ ] functions that take "mm_manager_list" files as inputs, other than mm_manager
-- AutoTuner working with "NUM_TILING_SOLUTIONS = 1"
+- [ ] AutoTuner working with "NUM_TILING_SOLUTIONS = 1"